microstream-one/microstream/storage.restservice.sparkjava/Readme.md

 Explicitly specify the requested response content format.\
 Currently only json is supported.

+##### valueLength: long number
+optional, default is java.lang.Long.MAX_VALUE\
+limit size of returned value elements to this value e.g. limit the size of String values

+##### fixedOffset: long number
+optional, default is 0 \
+returned fixed sized member start at this index

+##### fixedLength: long number
+optional, default is java.lang.Long.MAX_VALUE \
+limit the number of returned fixed sized members

-##### dataOffset: long number
+##### variableOffset: long number
-optional, default is 0
+optional, default is 0 \
+returnd variable sized members start at this index

-##### dataLength: long number
+##### variableLength: long number
-optional, default is unlimited data length\
+optional, default is default is java.lang.Long.MAX_VALUE \
-limit the number of returned data fields and limit the size of contained value elements to this value
+limit the number of returned variable sized members (e.g. list members)

 ##### references: text
 optional, either “true” or “false \
 if true the returned data set will contain resolved top level references of the requested object

 ##### referenceOffset: long number
-optional, default is 0\
+optional, default is 0 \
 if supplied together with “references=true” the returned data set will contain resolved references starting from this offset

 ##### referenceLength: long number
-optional, default is unlimited\
+optional, default is default is java.lang.Long.MAX_VALUE \
 limit the number of returned resolved references to supplied count.\
 requires “references=true”